 2. Intervene With Healthy Home Habits

 Healthy home habits are incredibly easy.
 These are low-effort and low-cost tips and tricks.
 To put it simply, healthy home habits are simple steps we suggest completing routinely.
-That is–to literally make it a part of your daily or weekly practices and chores.
-From not wearing shoes indoors to grooming the pets regularly to limit pet dander and allergens, there are plenty of source control measures to choose from.
-Start with these seven tips ↓
+That is, to literally make it a part of your daily or weekly practices and chores.
+From not wearing shoes indoors to grooming the pets regularly, there are plenty of source control measures to choose from.

 3. Intervene With IAQ Control Solutions

 The previously listed eight healthy home principles can be made easier, much easier for homeowners.
-Choosing to pursue home upgrades or utilize indoor air quality control solutions will not only help create a healthier home, it’ll take a lot of the guesswork and maintenance out of the equation.
+Choosing to pursue home upgrades or utilize indoor air quality control solutions will not only help create a healthier home, but it’ll also take a lot of the guesswork and maintenance out of the equation.
 Looking at the list here are a few notable options.
-Installing a whole-home dehumidifier will keep it dry or choosing a whole-home mechanical ventilation system to keep it well ventilated.
+Installing a whole-home dehumidifier will keep the space dry and pest-free, or choosing a whole-home mechanical ventilation system will help keep your home well ventilated.

-4. Support Actions and Policies That Creates Healthy Housing
+4. Support Actions and Policies That Create Healthy Housing

-Finally, to ensure healthier homes nationwide, another option is to support or advocate for actions and policies that lead to healthy homes.
-This step might sound a bit lofty, but the conversations are occurring and the resources are out there.
-Simply taking interest in or an active part in National Healthy Homes Month is an example!
+Finally, to ensure healthier homes nationwide, another option is to support or advocate for actions and policies that lead to healthier homes.
+This step might sound a bit lofty, but the conversations are occurring and the resources are out there!
+Simply taking interest in National Healthy Homes Month is an example!
 Having a better understanding of how our indoor spaces impact human health and wellness is truly what it’s all about.
-NHHM also offers free resources and webinars to attend for more information and to learn how to get involved locally.
-Also, as a final final tip, find out how your state compares for healthy housing provisions!
+NHHM also offers free resources and webinars to attend for more information and to get involved locally.
+Also, as a final final tip, find out how your state compares regarding healthy housing provisions!

 Ensuring Healthy Housing